intershop/intershop-pwa/docs/concepts/configuration.md

 ### Deployment Settings

-Deployment settings do not influence the build process and therefore can be set in more flexible manners.
+Deployment settings do not influence the build process and, therefore, can be set in more flexible manners.
 The main criteria of this category is the fact that deployment settings do not change during runtime.
-The most common way of supplying them can be implemented by using Angular CLI environment files and `InjectionToken`s for distribution throughout the application's code.
+The most common way of supplying them can be implemented by using Angular CLI environment files and `InjectionTokens` for distribution throughout the application's code.

 An example for this kind of settings are breakpoint settings for the different device classes of the application touch points.